 Readjust the retraction cables after reinstalling mounting pads.
-See Extension and Retraction Cable Adjustment.
+See Extension and Retraction Cable Adjustment sections of Boom Cable Adjustment Procedure on page 332.

 - 8. Measure the clearance between the sections as in pad clearance chart. - 9.
 If necessary, add shims under the wear pads to provide the clearance given above.
 Make sure both pads are making contact with the keel of the boom.
 Shim as high as possible to achieve even contact on both pads without contacting side slider pads. - 10.
 Securely tighten the mounting screws after the shims are installed.